ROMANCE IN THE WESTERN MIDDLE AGES

 Greetings,

-After you have accomplished what is specified above, and once you have read over the materials waiting for you at the course site (the greater portion of which is not redundant relative to the message you are reading now), please then send a message to the class conference to introduce yourself, in the Discussions section of the class conference and in the subsection designated "Introducing Ourselves."
-During the term of this course, you will need to log on to the Web CT conferencing system.
-You should sign into our on-line conference discussions at least once a day and respond to the comments and questions that I and/or your classmates have posted.
-It is STRONGLY recommended that you learn the Web CT system thoroughly right away; you may wish to begin your learning process by following the links listed under “Need Help?” at the main Web CT website.
-There is also Web CT's "e-Learning Hub" (on the navigation bar); you should definitely take at least a bit of time to browse there.
-And, again, please make sure to peruse all of the materials awaiting you at the course homepage, such as can be found in, for example, the course Syllabus, Calendar and Discussions.
+Throughout the duration of this course, you will need to log on to the Moodle conferencing system.
+You should sign into our on-line conference discussions at least once a day and respond to the comments and questions that I and/or your classmates have posed.
+Hence it is STRONGLY recommended that you learn the Moodle system thoroughly right away; you may wish to begin your learning process by clicking the link under "Student Tutorials" at the Moodle website once you have logged in.
+And, again, please make sure to peruse all of the materials awaiting you at the course homepage in Moodle, such as can be found in, for example, the course Syllabus, Calendar and Discussions.
+Also, be sure to read carefully:

 Yours cordially,